argoproj/argo-cd/docs/developer-guide/test-e2e.md

 If you have changed the port for `argocd-server`, be sure to also set `ARGOCD_SERVER` environment variable to point to that port, e.g. `export ARGOCD_SERVER=localhost:8888` before running `make test-e2e` so that the test will communicate to the correct server component.

-## CI Set-up

-The tests are executed by Argo Workflow defined at `.argo-ci/ci.yaml`.
-CI job The builds an Argo CD image, deploy argo cd components into throw-away kubernetes cluster provisioned using k3s and run e2e tests against it.

 ## Test Isolation